 Milestones are a specific point in the project life cycle to measure progress towards the ultimate goal.
-Milestones in project management are used as signposts for project start or end dates, external reviews or inputs, budget checks, submission of significant deliverables.
-A milestone is a relation point that keeps a significant occasion or a department judgment point in a task.
+Milestones in project management are used as signposts for project start or end dates, external reviews or inputs, budget checks, and submission of significant deliverables.
+It is a related point that keeps a significant occasion or a department judgment point in a task.
 Project milestones are a management tool used to delineate a point in the project schedule.
 These points can take note of the start and end of a project and mark the completion of a significant work phase.
-Milestones can be used to symbolize anything that has already started or been completed, although it is primarily a scheduling tool.
+It can be used to symbolize anything that has already started or been completed, although it is primarily a scheduling tool.

 When the product manager sets a project milestone, he decides when something needs to be done.
 When he reaches the deadline set for this milestone.
 If the product manager does, he is likely to meet the overall deadline.
 If he does not, that means he needs to speed up or may need to adjust his deadline to do everything he needs to do.

 A product manager may need a project milestone to make sure he is in orbit.
 He may need to keep the customer informed of the progress of their project.
 He may also need them to show his boss that everything moves or his team is doing the job.
 These milestones will help everyone be responsible and remain focused on everything.
 All the product manager needs to do is set the necessary milestones for his project.

 While final deliverables or products are essential, several other milestones can help a company move smoothly to the ultimate goal.
 Some examples in project management can be any of the following.

 - Start and end dates of the project phase

 - Get stakeholder approval to get the company into the next phase

 A milestone schedule, or map, is a simple timeline that uses milestones to divide project progress into significant phases.
 Because of its simplicity, it is used when a project manager or initiator needs to share an overview of the project schedule with a stakeholder or team member without discussing each detail.

 How to Use Critical Milestones in the Perfect Project Plan